timh1203/algorithmDS/femCourses.md

 - BIG O: O(nlogn)
 - another divide & conquer, recursive algorithm
-- One of the most powerful sort algorithm
+- One of the most powerful sorting algorithm
 - Not hard to conceptualize
 - If computer is not doing merge sort, it's doing quick sort